-Introducing an online voting option in elections is a “necessary” reform in order to prevent a breach of disabled voters’ human rights, according to a new report ‘Inclusive Voting’ published today.
-The report, produced by digital democracy think tank, WebRoots Democracy, brings together voices of various UK disability organisations and argues that voters with vision … Continue reading Online voting “necessary” to prevent breach of disabled voters’ human rights
+Introducing an online voting option in elections is a “necessary” reform in order to prevent a breach of disabled voters’ human rights, according to a new report ‘Inclusive Voting’ published … Continue reading Online voting “necessary” to prevent breach of disabled voters’ human rights

-Digital democracy think-tank, WebRoots Democracy, and the Royal Society for Blind Children (RSBC) are calling on all political parties to commit to introducing an online voting option in elections to enable a modern, accessible method of voting for people with vision impairments.
-Research has shown that as many as 69% of vision-impaired voters in the … Continue reading WebRoots Democracy and RSBC join forces to call for online voting for vision-impaired voters
+Digital democracy think-tank, WebRoots Democracy, and the Royal Society for Blind Children (RSBC) are calling on all political parties to commit to introducing an online voting option in elections to … Continue reading WebRoots Democracy and RSBC join forces to call for online voting for vision-impaired voters

 by Nathalie Hulbert. #ineedonlinevotingbecause Constitutionally, the Government are not obliged to call another General Election until 2020.
-According to Theresa May, the British public “do not have an appetite” for one.
-That being said, I am of the opinion that just about anything could happen.
-Few of us predicted that by July 2016 Britain would no longer be … Continue reading Why are we still disabling Democracy?
+According to Theresa May, the British public “do not have an appetite” for one. … Continue reading Why are we still disabling Democracy?

 The UK Prime Minister, David Cameron has said in a live interview that he doesn’t have any objection to online voting.
-Whilst taking part in Sky News’ #AskTheLeaders event this week, the Prime Minister and Leader of the Conservative Party was asked about his views on online voting and votes for 16 and 17 year … Continue reading David Cameron says he has ‘no objection’ to online voting
+Whilst taking part in Sky News’ #AskTheLeaders event this … Continue reading David Cameron says he has ‘no objection’ to online voting

 By Victoria Richards.
 There is a belief, at least in democratic societies, that every individual has a right, and the responsibility, to vote and participate within the civic/political arena.
 We … Continue reading Votes for All: Ensuring the ‘right to vote’ for disabled citizens